AriFordsham/GHCWiki/literate-markdown.md

 ```

-Markdown supports snippets of code in different languages, which is why there is `haskelll` after the ticks.
+Markdown supports snippets of code in different languages, which is why there is `haskell` after the ticks.
 If a language is not explicitly specified, then we assume that the block contains Haskell---after all, we are
 working with literate Haskell files.